 Artists: Anupam Singh (India); Xi Jie Ng (Singapore); Anke Schuettler (Germany)

-Curatorial Statement: I picked artists who I find interesting who are from three different countries that are not the US, Anupam is from India, Xi Jie is from Singapore, and Anke is from Germany.
-I’m not exactly sure how eBay works in those place, but I assume it is similar everywhere.
+Curatorial Statement: I picked artists who I find interesting and who are from three different countries that are not the USA.
+Anupam is from India, Xi Jie is from Singapore, and Anke is from Germany.
+I’m not exactly sure how eBay works in those countries, but I assume it is similar everywhere.
 I’m curious to see how they respond to the project opportunity.

 Location: Mexico City, Mexico

 Bio: Tamara Ibarra is a visual artist who experiments with the management of roles circulating in the field of the arts (curation, research, and management), building platforms that bring visibility to artistic and collaborative strategies as well as those empowering the artists of her generation.
 She observes the arts community as a mirror that reflects the utopias of her time.
 From 2009–2011 Ibarra directed the independent space OVO.
 In 2014 she collaborated with fellow artists to found Boomerang, a forum for spaces and collectives from across the country and created the digital platform YEI, which brings together 521 self-managed artists from independent projects throughout Latin America.
 Ibarra has exhibited at the Museo de Arte Moderno, the Museo Nacional de la Estampa, in addition to galleries and independent spaces in Mexico, Canada, Germany and the Philippines.
 She has curated exhibitions at the Mexico’s Centro Nacional de las Artes and at the National Museum of the Philippines.